 University of Edinburgh Courses and Programmes

-The university is known for its programmes in the humanities and medicine as it has 18 related subjects ranked in the top ten in the UK.
+The university is known for its programmes in the humanities and medicine, which makes up most of the university’s 25 subjects ranked in the top ten in the UK.
 (Jump to University of Edinburgh Ranking for the full list).
-Do note that undergraduate degrees in Scotland take four years to complete.
+Do note that undergraduate Bachelor’s degrees in Scotland take four years to complete.

 Study Sports Science at the University of Edinburgh